Frequently Asked Questions

 The length of time that therapy takes varies for each person.
 It depends on what concerns that you’ve brought to therapy with you, the goals you want to achieve and the effort that you put forth to achieve those goals.

 Some people have goals that only need short term support, which is around 4 sessions.
-For others who need more support, the length of time can be 8 or more sessions.
+For others who need more support, the length of time can be 8 sessions and up t0 6 months.
+However, for others even more time is required and we can work collaboratively to determine the time frame needed.

 Couples therapy can be longer because of the work that needs to be done to understand the relationship dynamics and what is needed for support as well as time to work through the concerns that have brought you to therapy.
 Typically, couples are seen between 12 and 20 sessions.